-The Department of Housing and Residence Life is very serious about your safety.
+We are very serious about safety.
 From electronically monitored access controls to unique lock systems, we make living on campus as safe and secure as possible.
-Read on to learn more!

 Entry into Your Residential Building

 In the University’s ongoing effort to provide residential students with reasonable, but still effective, security measures, residence halls are equipped with card access readers and the exterior doors are locked 24 hours a day.
 Students are required to use the appropriate card to gain entry to their residence halls.

 Entry through Side Doors

 All exterior doors are locked 24 hours a day/seven days a week from the outside.
 There are propped door alarms on most of the exterior doors of the residence halls.
 These alarms allow additional exits out of the residence halls.
 If the door is held open or propped open after a short period of time, the alarm will sound.
 To silence the alarm, simply close the door.
 It is the entire community’s responsibility to ensure a safe environment.
 Please do not prop doors open; if you notice a door propped open, close the door to secure it immediately.